 Lettuce Grow pros and cons

 Lettuce Grow is arguably pivoted towards those gardeners with a little more experience, as there’s not much hand-holding.
-Despite the lack of an app (and grow lights at first), their farmstand range is still intuitive, and provides fantastic results at a fraction of what you’ll pay through Gardyn.
+Despite the lack of an app their farmstand range is still intuitive, and provides fantastic results.

-Lettuce Grow is also much more versatile than Gardyn with regard to size and scope.
+Lettuce Grow is more versatile than Gardyn with regard to size and scope.
 If you only want to grow a few plants compared to a full 30, you don’t have to pay for the full farmstand.
-This makes it cheaper – there’s no subscription fee, though you will have to pay extra for those grow lights.
-The Lettuce Grow price you pay will depend entirely on what you want to get out of it.
+This can make it cheaper depending on how many plants you want to grow, though you will have to pay extra for those grow lights.

 Conclusion